kallaway/100-days-of-code/r2-html-log.md

 **R2D4, January 12th, 2021**
 Finished Section 7.
 I Learned a few things about CSS selectors, the difference between Pseudo classes and pseudo elements, and a few things about Specificity.
 I also saw a few options of the Dev Tools on Google Chrome that I didn't know about.
 Also I learned that there are certain properties on the elements that are not inherited by default which can be changed by setting that property to 'inherit'

+**R2D5, January 16th, 2021**
+Started Section 8, which covers the CSS Box Model.
+Watched a couple of videos explaining some of the properties of the Box Model, like with, height and Border.

+**R2D6, January 17th, 2021**
+Learned a few things about Borders and box-sizing, made a little practice and then learned about padding.